Deebee-s/zero_day/README.md

-This project was done as part of the Alx softeware engineering task on Optional vagrant. we installed a virtual environment to work on outside of our sandboxes.
+- This project was done as part of the Alx softeware engineering task on Optional vagrant.
+- we installed a virtual environment to work on outside of our sandboxes.
+- The sandboxes were not made available for the project.